xmengkinaxis/CPP/System Design Interview Checklist.md

        - Explain how it **interacts** with other components (Dynamic behavior).
        - Walk through **read and write flows** with examples.

-  3. **Design Alternatives**
+  3. **Design Alternatives** (Trade-off)
      - Present **2–3 possible approaches**, list **pros and cons**, and justify your choice.
      - Always tie back to **system constraints (scale, latency, cost, complexity)** which are principles to choose and justify the approaches.
-Consider and Discuss potential solutions and trade-offs between different options while keeping system constrains in mind
+     - Consider and Discuss potential solutions and trade-offs between different options while keeping system constrains in mind

   4. **Failure Handling**
      - What happens if a request fails? (e.g., duplicate key, timeout, partial write).